pradnya-git-relup/relup-documentation/neurolup_battery_results/NeuroLupBatteryResults.md

 ### Exercise 1: 30 Sec Speech

 #### Overview
 In this exercise, participants are required to read a short paragraph aloud.
 If there are colored words in the paragraph, participants should say the color, not the word.
+The Stroop effect is included primarily to divert attention away from articulation, aiding to unmask any speech difficulties otherwise attenuated with concentration.

 The exercise process is outlined as follows:
 1. Instructions for the exercise are displayed.
 Participants can click the "Next" button to proceed.